Tritonn204/tnn-miner/README.md

-  --threads arg          The amount of mining threads to create, default is 1 --dev-fee arg          Your desired dev fee percentage, default is 2.5, minimum is 1 --no-lock              Disables CPU affinity / CPU core binding --gpu                  Mine with GPU instead of CPU --batch-size arg       (GPU Setting) Sets batch size used for GPU mining --lookup               Mine with lookup instead of regular C++
+  --threads arg          The amount of mining threads to create, default is 1 --dev-fee arg          Your desired dev fee percentage, default is 2.5, minimum is 1 --no-lock              Disables CPU affinity / CPU core binding --lookup               Mine with lookup instead of regular C++

 DEBUG: